-On April 12, 2019, the United States Consumer Products Safety Commission (CPSC) and Fisher-Price announced that they were recalling all of Fisher-Price’s Rock ‘n Play Sleepers.
+On April 12, 2019, the United States Consumer Product Safety Commission (CPSC) and Fisher-Price announced that they were recalling all of Fisher-Price’s Rock ‘n Play Sleepers.
 The recall had been issued after the product had been linked to more than 30 infant deaths.

 4.7 Million Rock ‘n Play Sleepers Impacted